The Origin of Coconut Butter

 Coconut butter is extracted from the nutritive tissue of coconut, the copra.
 This is the bright core of the coconut.
 The coconut, fruit of the coconut palm, gained importance in the 19th century.
-The largest cultivation area of the coconut palm lies in Indonesia, Philippines, and India.
-The coconut oil, coconut oil or coconut butter now covers part of the total vegetable oil requirement.
-Their consumption has doubled since 1980.
+The largest cultivation area of the coconut palm lies in Indonesia, Philippines and India.
+Coconut oil and coconut butter now covers part of the world’s total vegetable oil requirement.
+Its consumption has doubled since 1980.

 Coconut butter is also called coconut fat.
 In contrast to coconut oil, coconut butter contains fibers.
 The coconut butter contains a very high content of saturated fatty acids.
-It is used in the kitchen, for confectionery, for the preparation of preparations for use in medicine and the cosmetics industry.
+It is used in the kitchen, in confectionery and in the cosmetics industry.

-Coconut butter has long been known as a foodstuff, but as a beauty care product.
-Already in antiquity one appreciated the effect of coconut butter for skin and hair care.
+Coconut butter has long been known not only as a food, but also as a beauty care product.
+Already in antiquity,the effect of coconut butter for skin and hair care was fully appreciated.
 The fat content provides a supple skin and gives the hair a natural glow.

-Since the coconut butter gives the hair a lot of moisture, you should regularly use a cure with coconut butter for dry, dull hair.
-This is done by rubbing the coconut butter in your hands until it melts, then massaging it into your scalp and hair.
+Since coconut butter gives the hair a lot of moisture, you should regularly use coconut butter as a cure for dry, dull hair.
+This is achieved by rubbing the coconut butter in your hands until it melts, then massaging it into your scalp and hair.
 The coconut butter stimulates hair growth and even combats hair loss.
-It provides hair with food and makes it supple and shiny.
+It provides the hair with food and makes it supple and shiny.

-Because the coconut butter has anti-inflammatory properties, it is an ideal remedy for treating acne and other skin inflammatory diseases.
-Their lauric acid destroys germs, viruses, and bacteria.
-The soothing effect of coconut butter also ensures that the itching in these skin diseases is suppressed.
+Due to its anti-inflammatory properties, coconut butter is an ideal remedy for treating acne and other inflammatory skin diseases.
+Its lauric acid destroys germs, viruses and bacteria.
+The soothing effect of coconut butter also ensures that the itching of these skin diseases is suppressed.

-Because coconut butter moisturizes the skin, minimizing age-related wrinkles, it is considered the perfect anti-aging agent.
+Since coconut butter moisturises the skin, minimising age-related wrinkles, it is considered the perfect anti ageing agent.
 It forms a protective film on the skin that protects it from harmful environmental influences.

-It is advisable to rub the skin after a warm bath or shower with coconut butter, as it liquefies by the body heat and then rubs it well.
+It is advisable to rub the skin with coconut butter after a warm bath or shower, as it liquefies with body heat and then is absorbed well.

 Like coconut oil, coconut butter is a popular fat in the kitchen for frying and cooking, even deep-frying, as it has a low melting point.

-Its linoleic acid as unsaturated fatty acid is healthy for our body.
-Coconut butter as a substitute for conventional butter as a spread serves as a varied healthy alternative.
-It can be with coconut butter great decorations on cakes or desserts conjure, as they can work great in liquid state and contact with cold (ice), solidifies immediately.
+Its linoleic acid as an unsaturated fatty acid is healthy for our body.
+Coconut butter may be used as a substitute for conventional butter and serves as a varied healthy alternative.
+With coconut butter it’s possible to create great decorations to be used on cakes or desserts as they can be made in moulds in liquid state and will solidify immediately upon contact with cold or ice.

 Coconut butter is used to produce special chocolates, such as ice cream confectionery.
 This chocolate should be stored in the fridge to feel the cooling effect of consuming the chocolate.
 Once in the mouth, this variety of chocolate melts very quickly due to the low melting point.
-Coconut butter is also used to make Toppis, Chocolate sauces, which solidify immediately on contact with ice and form a beautiful Chocolate top.
+Coconut butter is also used to make chocolate sauces which solidify immediately on contact with ice and form a beautiful chocolate top.